iagoFG/PipePS/README.md

 ## Howto manual setup (step-by-step)
 1. copy pipeps.min.php into webserver, create index.php with: <?php include("../path/to/pipeps.min.php");
-2. access from the browser to index.php you should get a blank page AND A PIPEPS.LOG FILE WILL BE CREATED somewhere
+2. access to index.php with your browser: should see a blank page: PIPEPS.LOG WILL BE CREATED somewhere.
-3. locate pipeps.log: usually should be on /var/log or /tmp or C:\Windows\Temp or PHP sys_get_temp_dir() folder or near index.php (not recommended)
+3. locate pipeps.log: 'd be on /var/log or /tmp or C:\Windows\Temp or sys_get_temp_dir() folder or near index.php (NOT recommended)
-4. create your first site folder: localhost/ or domain.com/ or 12.34.56.78/ (whatever you use, pipeps.min.php should detect it, check in the log)
+4. create your first site folder: localhost/ or domain.com/ or 12.34.56.78/ (whatever used in browser, check log)
 5. inside create an etc/ folder with a configuration php like AB12-CD34-EF45-GH67.php, but you should write your own code, and an empty index.html
 6. next to etc/ folder create a folder named usr-AB12-CD34-EF45-GH67/ (use your own code used for the config file, check in pipeps.log)
 7. inside usr-.../ create another folder named tpl/ with a default.html template file.